There’s a new supply chain mantra in the post-Amazon era, and that mantra is SPEED.

 If you want to get somewhere fast, go direct.
 The express train gets their faster than the local.

 Transloading is a proven product distribution strategy that keeps your products moving, from port to market, without stopping.
 Goods are simply moved from containers onto truck trailers at a port-side facility and then hauled to the final distribution market, with no warehousing in between.

 The rationale for implementing a transload strategy has changed over the years.
 In the past, it was primarily a cost-savings play as the contents of multiple 20-foot and 40-foot ocean containers can fit into relatively fewer 53-foot domestic trailers.
 This results in fewer trips and, therefore, lower costs.
 With the “Amazon-ization” of the supply chain, however, transloading – and its ally, deconsolidation – continue to thrive for a different reason: speeding supply chain cycle time.

-With transloading, your 3PL receives your container, moves the contents onto a container or OTR trailer and ships to a destination within last-mile-delivery range.
+With transload services, your 3PL receives your container, moves the contents onto a container or OTR trailer and ships to a destination within last-mile-delivery range.
 Your product is now staged for fast delivery to the end customer, whether it’s a consumer or a retailer.
 Use of transloading is growing at twice the rate of imports (4% vs 1.9%), according to the Intermodal Association of North America.

-Deconsolidation adds one level of complexity to transloading by segregating your products (by purchase order or SKU) and then loading them for distribution to multiple locations, simultaneously.
+Deconsolidation adds one level of complexity to transloading by segregating your products (by purchase order or SKU) and then loading them for product distribution to multiple locations, simultaneously.

 The ability of transloading to reduce order-to-delivery cycle time is now every bit as important as the cost savings.
 For Ecommerce orders, you must contend with the 2-day-or-less delivery expectations created by Amazon.
 For retailers, you need to meet a growing requirement for smaller, more frequent deliveries.
 That means getting products within 3-day delivery range as fast as possible.